Bernie Sanders on Equal Pay

 If the gap due to discrimination is just 8 percent, what’s the concern?

 Well, the point is that equal work deserves equal pay.
 The most conservative wage gap calculations add up over time.
 If the gender wage gap was a mere 2 percent, of a $50,000 per year salary, that means a woman would earn $1,000 a year less.
 Over the course of a career, this amounts to tens of thousands of dollars.
-And retirement is affected also since Social Security benefits are calculated based on wages earned.
-This means that women who are paid less during their careers will also earn less in retirement.
+And retirement is affected also since Social Security benefits are calculated based on wages earned meaning that women who are paid less during their careers will also earn less in retirement.

 Women are an integral part of the labor force, yet they are experiencing overt gender discrimination.
 In a 2017 Pew Research Center survey, 42% of working women reported experiencing gender discrimination at work.